 I Have 20 Credit Cards — This Is How I Keep My Credit Score Above 800

 Request a Credit Limit Increase

 Another move you can make that might help you keep your overall credit utilization rate lower is asking for credit limit increases from your existing credit card issuers.
 Having more available credit can be beneficial, as long as you don't use the added credit as an excuse to charge more.
 If you've received an increase in income or showed a history of responsibly using your card, it may be the right time to ask for a credit limit increase.

 Should You Pay Your Credit Card Bill More Than Once a Month?

 Paying your credit cards on time and in full each month can help you build good credit.
 But there's a chance that making multiple credit card payments per month might take your credit score to the next level because it can translate to a lower credit utilization rate on your credit report.
 Whether you are paying your balance off weekly or multiple times before the due date, keeping a low statement balance and low credit utilization rate is key to building strong credit.

 Best Cash Back Credit CardsVisit the Marketplace

-Since your credit utilization ratio is a factor in your credit score, making multiple payments each month can contribute to an increase in your credit score.
+Yes, making multiple payments each month can contribute to an increase in your credit score because your credit utilization ratio is a factor in your credit score.
 The impact is usually more prominent in cases where your overall credit limit is very low relative to your monthly purchases.